How Do You Know If You Need Transmission Fluid?

 But, if the whining noise is still there, you should take your vehicle to the mechanic.
 Overall, transmissions are very expensive and you need to make sure that you always have enough transmission fluid in your transmission.

-How long can I go without transmission fluid?
 Depending on your vehicle model and make, you will probably be able to drive around 25 to 30 miles without transmission fluid before your transmission completely fails.
 However, if you are only missing 30% to 40% transmission fluid, you will be able to drive further, but with a high chance of damaging the transmission.

-Many car owners that don’t have the habit of checking the transmission fluid are driving around with insufficient fluid without even knowing it.
+Many car owners who don’t have the habit of checking the transmission fluid are driving around with insufficient fluid without even knowing it.
 If your vehicle is losing transmission fluid due to leaks or for some other reason, you won’t be able to feel or see the damage immediately.
 This is of course unless the leak is so bad and the whole transmission fluid drains in a matter of minutes.

 If you are missing around 30%-40% transmission fluid, you will be able to drive without noticing.
 However, once the transmission fluid gets dangerously low, you will start to experience hard shifting, gear slipping, or even a whining noise coming from the transmission.